gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceTemplateProperty.md

 - If set to **True** and the template is a departmental template, all users will see the template and therefore be able to select it, regardless of whether the users are members of the template's scope or not.

-- If set to **False,** no users see and therefore cannot select the template, even if the users are members of the template's target scope.
+- If set to **False**, no users see and therefore cannot select the template, even if the users are members of the template's target scope.

 This setting has no effect on templates that are not departmental templates and also has no effect on client applications that natively support departmental templates.
 This setting also has no effect for Outlook on the web that uses Exchange Online rather than Exchange on-premises and for this scenario, departmental templates are never displayed to users.